CouncilDataProject/speakerbox/README.md

     of audio files as a playlist for playback.
 This makes it easy to listen to a whole unlabeled sub-directory (i.e. "SPEAKER_00") at a time and pause playback and remove files from the directory which were incorrectly clustered.
+-   If any clips have overlapping speakers, it is up to you as a user if you want to remove those clips or keep them and properly label them with the speaker you wish to associate them with.

 ### Training Preparation

-Once you have annotated what you think is enough conversations, you can try preparing a dataset for training.
+Once you have annotated what you think is enough recordings, you can try preparing a dataset for training.

 The following functions will prepare the audio for training by: